Nespresso Vertuo vs Original: Which Line Is Better? (2023)

 How Do Nespresso Vertuo vs Original Machine Prices Compare?

 Nespresso Vertuo models that brew both coffee and espresso are a little bit more expensive vs the basic Original brewers.
 The suggested retail price is around $180 to $209 for Vertuo models.
 However, you can sometimes find them on sale for as low as $130.
 The exception is the new Vertuo Creatista with milk frothing, which has an MSRP of $749.
 Since this model is brand new, not much is known about its reliability.

 There is a much bigger range in price for the Original line.
 There are some higher end ones that have more advanced features.
 These include built-in milk frothing and an extra year of warranty coverage.
 The Creatista and Lattissima models, for example, can sell for $400 to $600.
 But there are more affordable options with the basic functionality you need to brew great espresso.
 The Essenza Mini and the Pixie are both popular.
 You can find one for $150 to $200.
 However, you may want to spend a bit more to get a bundle with the frother.

 Nespresso Vertuo vs Original Pods

 If you like espresso drinks, you’ll find more variety with Nespresso Original than the Vertuo models.
 There are 38 different espresso pods for the Original line.
 There is a wide range of both intensity levels and caffeine levels to pick from.
 In contrast, there are only 14 espresso pods for Vertuo (some single and some double shots).

-Unfortunately, Nespresso just raised the prices for both espresso and coffee pods around the world.
-Here are the latest US cost per pod.
+Unfortunately, Nespresso recently raised the prices for both espresso and coffee pods around the world.
+Here are the latest US cost per pod reflecting the price increase at the start of 2023.
 No matter what model you choose, the pods only come in 10-packs.
 So for budgeting purposes, you should take the cost per pod below and multiply by 10 to get to the cost of the sleeve.

 3rd Party Compatible Pods